Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Introduction

 Beyond this semiclassical limit, some works have indicated that quantum analogs of classical skyrmions might exist in spin systems.
-The authors of Ref.~\cite{Janson2014} used a multiscale approach to demonstrate that mesoscopic magnetization vortices are stabilized by quantum fluctuations~\cite{Seki2012}, which suggests the possibility of inherently quantum-mechanical counterparts of these states at zero temperature.
+The authors of Ref.~\cite{Janson2014} used a multiscale approach to demonstrate that mesoscopic magnetization vortices are stabilized by quantum fluctuations~\cite{Seki2012,RoldanMolina2015}, which suggests the possibility of inherently quantum-mechanical counterparts of these states at zero temperature.
 So far, attempts to classify skyrmion excitations with sizes comparable to the interatomic spacing have been made in frustrated quantum lattice systems~\cite{Lohani2019} and ferromagnetic lattices with DMI~\cite{Sotnikov2021,sieglControlledCreationQuantum2021}.
-Several geometries have been studied to understand the quantum analogs of classical skyrmions, and quantitative results have been obtained by numerical diagonalization of the Hamiltonian.
+Several geometries have been studied to understand the quantum analogs of classical skyrmions, and quantitative results have been obtained by numerical diagonalization of the Hamiltonian~\cite{Lohani2019,Sotnikov2021,sieglControlledCreationQuantum2021}.
 Since the dimension of the quantum Hamiltonian scales exponentially with the number of lattice sites, such exact diagonalization (ED) strategies are limited to small system sizes containing at most $\approx 30$ spin-$1/2$ sites (without exploiting symmetries).
 Although DMI interactions are among the most popular to investigate the formation of classical skyrmion phases, their quantum analogs are analytically hard to handle and quantitative results beyond system sizes amenable for ED are still lacking.
-As an alternative route to quantum skyrmions which avoids DMI, frustrated spin lattice systems were studied in Ref.~\cite{Lohani2019}.
-Using ED for small systems and analytical spin wave theory, the authors identified skyrmions with magnon bound states, and developed a phenomenological theory based on a trial wave function.
-For the latter, however, a product state was assumed, so internal entanglement of quantum skyrmions was neglected.
+As an alternative route to quantum skyrmions that avoids DMI, frustrated spin lattice systems were studied in Ref.~\cite{Lohani2019}.
+Using ED for small systems and analytical spin wave theory, the authors identified skyrmions with magnon bound states and developed a phenomenological theory based on a trial wave function.